bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 ## Ranking

 Feasible suffixes and complete paths are ranked by `PlanRank`.
+Suffix ranking prepends a synthetic `LAND` state at the selected landing joints, so the rank includes the first transition from the landing configuration into the suffix.

 The comparison order is: